 Social media message examples

-Here are some great examples of how companies pull this off.
+Here are some great examples of how companies invite customers on social media:

 Example 1: RedCoach